TheTypeSet/recipes/soups/good-kotcherha-ukrainian-borscht.md

 -- You should try it with it first before excluding it
 - Allergic to an ingredient?
 -- Remove and replace if possible with whatever you usually replace it with
+- Want an extra boom of flavor?
+-- Add ~3 tsp of fresh dill along with the cabbage at step 12